-In addition to directing LCDC to adopt goals, the 1973 Legislative Assembly also passed SB 101, which significantly strengthened protection of Oregon's farmland by requiring counties to adopt exclusive farm use (EFU) zones.
+In addition to directing the LCDC to adopt goals, the 1973 Legislative Assembly also passed Senate Bill 101 that significantly strengthened protection of Oregon's farmland by requiring counties to adopt exclusive farm use (EFU) zones.

-Oregon's planning goals apply not only to cities and counties but also to special districts and state agencies.
+Oregon's planning goals apply not only to cities

+and counties but also to special districts and state agencies.
 State law emphasizes coordination to keep plans and programs of various government agencies consistent with each other, with the goals, and with acknowledged local plans.